fostemi/fostemi/README.md

 - 👋 Hi, I’m @fostemi
-- 👀 I’m interested in blockchain technologies, finance projects with python, and environmental research.
+- 👀 I’m interested in machine learning algorithms, project design, finance projects with python, and environmental research.
-- 🌱 I’m currently learning python, solidity, javascript, and c.
-I want to find applications of these languages in my interests.
+- 🌱 I’m currently learning python, java, and c.
+I want to find projects of these languages in my interests.
-- 💞️ I’m looking to collaborate on any blockchain application.
+- 💞️ I’m looking to collaborate on my chess project.
-- 📫 How to reach me michael.isaac.foster@gmail.com
+- 📫 How to reach me fostemii@iu.edu

 <!---
 fostemi/fostemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.